 What is a social media detox?

 A social media detox is the intentional removal of social media from your life for a period of time.
+Essentially, it's a period of social media minimalism.
 This detox can look different for everyone.
 Some people might choose to detox from social media for a weekend, while others do so for a more extended period.

 Some may also choose to detox from social media during certain hours, such as only allowing themselves to open social media apps after a certain hour in the evening.